Stained Glass Projects

 ll7 ll8 ll9 ll10

-Poppies Lamp
+Poppies Table Lamp

 This next lamp was created for a family member.
 The image on the far left is a panel I found on the internet, from which I drew my lamp pattern.
 This lamp has three 7″x11″ panels for a total of 145 pieces.
 Note - All four table lamps in this section are lighted using standard 110 volt lamp hardware and low wattage bulbs.